 Making your gun part of your life is as easy as getting to use it.
 The more proficient you become with your concealed carry pistol, the more confident you will be while using it.
 The more confidence you have built into that tool, the more you can see yourself never being parted from it.
 Nothing builds that confidence quite like inviting a friend or family member to go to the range with you.
 It’s an opportunity not only to reinforce your own skills but to help out someone new.
 When people see guns at work at a range or other controlled environment, they begin to realize these are tools.
 Tools can be fun and they can be respected.
 A concealed carry gun is just a tool that happens to be extremely effective at protecting you from harm.

 Join a shooting organization.

-Join a shooting organization like the IPSC or others can help reinforce carrying concealed as a habit.
+Join a shooting organization like the IPSC, IDPA, or others, that can help reinforce carrying concealed as a habit.
 Because you are in a gun club or gun organization, you’ll have a new reason to practice regularly.
 You will even have other people who are there to support you in your activities.
 This can be great reinforcement for when you’re carrying out in town and in your own personal life.
 It will normalize the activity.

 Find the right concealed carry holster.

 If carrying a concealed handgun feels safe, you’re more likely to do it.
 For new concealed carriers, their major issues usually revolve around worrying about negligent discharges, getting caught out in public with a gun, or interacting with police officers.
 Negligent discharges are easy to avoid.
 Keep your finger off the trigger until you’re ready to fire and keep your gun holstered in a holster that grips the gun and protects the trigger.
 Those two things will eliminate any chance of a negligent discharge.

 Carrying a concealed handgun every single day enables you to have access to a life-saving tool.
 Don’t be complacent.
 Your life could depend upon it.
 Carry everyday.